camba1/cwit_2020/README.md

 ##### K8s Manifests

-There are 4 folders containing Kubernetes manifests and they are menat to build on each other as we proceed through the demo:
+There are 4 folders containing Kubernetes manifests.
+The folders build on each other as we proceed through the demo:

 - **KubernetesWRedis**: Manifests for the node app, MariaDB and Redis setup as 3 separate deployments.
 - **KubernetesSideCar** Manifests for the node app, MariaDB and Redis but uses Redis as a sidecar for the node app.
 In other words, Redis runs in the same pod as the node app.
-- **KubernetesSecret** Replaces moves some of the environment variables for the node app from the configMap to a K* secret.
+- **KubernetesSecret** Moves several environment variables for the node app from the configMap to a K* secret.
-- **KubernetesKustomize** Uses Kustomize to build variant of the node app deployment manifest so that it may be deploy to different environments
+- **KubernetesKustomize** Uses Kustomize to build variant of the node app deployment manifest so that it may be deployed to different environments

 The initial manifest where created using Kompose, which converted our docker-compose files to K* manifests.